-If you wake up with high blood sugar levels in the morning, and you don’t know why, you may be experiencing the Somogyi effect.
+You may be experiencing the Somogyi effect if you wake up with high blood sugar levels in the morning and you don’t know why.
 Night sweats may be a symptom of this phenomenon.

 If you have diabetes, you may use insulin injections to manage your blood sugar levels.
 When you inject too much insulin, or you inject insulin and go to bed without eating enough, it lowers your blood sugar levels too much.
 This is called hypoglycemia.

-Your body responds to hypoglycemia by releasing hormones, such as glucagon and epinephrine.
-In turn, this raises your blood sugar levels.
-This is why the Somogyi effect is sometimes referred to as the “rebound effect.”
+Your body responds to hypoglycemia by releasing hormones like glucagon and epinephrine.
+These hormones raise your blood sugar levels.
+Therefore, the Somogyi effect is sometimes referred to as the “rebound effect.”

-Although the Somogyi effect is widely reported, there’s little scientific evidence to confirm its existence.
+The Somogyi effect is widely reported.
+But there’s little scientific evidence to support it.

-If your blood glucose is low when you check it at 2:00 a.m., it’s likely the Somogyi effect.
-If it’s normal or high at 2:00 a.m., it’s likely the dawn phenomenon.
+If your blood glucose is low when you check it at 3:00 a.m., it’s likely the Somogyi effect.

-If you have diabetes and experience the Somogyi effect, talk to your doctor.
-Discuss any recurring fluctuations, such as high morning blood sugar levels.
+If you have diabetes and experience the Somogyi effect, talk with your doctor.
+Discuss any recurring fluctuations, like high morning blood sugar levels.
 Ask how you can adjust your diabetes management routine to keep your blood sugar under control.

-You may start to experience the Somogyi effect soon after increasing your nightly dose of insulin.
-If you’re about to increase your nightly insulin dose, it might be best to wake up in the middle of the night for a few nights to test your blood sugar levels.
+If you think you may start to experience the Somogyi effect soon after increasing your nightly dose of insulin, it might be best to wake up in the middle of the night for a few nights to test your blood sugar levels.
 Increasing your insulin dosage gradually could also help.

-Speak to your doctor to decide on the optimal plan for you.
+Talk with your doctor to decide on the best plan for you.
 Your doctor may also encourage you to invest in a CGM system.
-In addition to tracking your glucose levels over time, this monitor uses alarms to let you know when they get too high or too low.
+This monitor tracks your glucose levels and uses alarms to let you know when your levels get too high or too low.